-If the PIN code check is enabled for the SIM card inserted into your USB modem, then prior to creating a 3G WAN connection, go to the USB Modem menu and enter the PIN code9 on the page displayed (see the USB Modem section, page 157).
-Then on the connection creation page, go to the All Settings tab, select the relevant value from the Connection Type drop-down list, and specify the needed values.
+If the PIN code check is enabled for the SIM card inserted into your USB modem, then prior to creating a 3G WAN connection, go to the USB modem menu and enter the PIN code on the page displayed (see the USB Modem section, page 155).
+Then go to the Connections Setup / WAN page and click the Add button in the Connections List section.
+On the opened page, go to the All Settings tab.
+Then select the relevant value from the Connection Type drop-down list and specify the needed values.

-Figure 82.
+Figure 80.
 The page for creating a new 3G connection.
 Selecting a connection type.